vandijklab/self-supervsed_edge_feats/README.md

-# self-supervised_edge_feats
+## self-supervised_edge_feats

 Code and data for Sehanobish A*, Ravindra NG*, van Dijk D. "Gaining insight into SARS-CoV-2 Infection and COVID-19 Severity using Self-supervised Edge Features and Graph Neural Networks."
-To appear at AAAI' 21. * Co-first
+To appear at AAAI' 21. * Co-first authors

 ### Summary